maeek/vv-chat/README.md

     "users": [{
             "username": "",
             "password": "", // hash
-            "first": true/false, // If true user will be asked for new password "clientId": "" // Random string, default length is 22 characters }]
+            "first": true/false, // If true user will be asked for new password on login "clientId": "" // Random string, default length is 22 characters }]
 }